Breastfeeding is the best way to both nourish and nurture your baby. Learning to breastfeed takes practice for you and your baby.

 - Working mothers who breastfeed miss less work because of a sick baby.

 - Breastfeeding makes travel easier, since there is less stuff to haul around.

 - During natural disasters such as tornadoes and floods, breastmilk is available and safe.

 - Breastfeeding may reduce the risk of breast and uterine cancer.

 - Breastfeeding gives the mother something that only she can do for her baby.
 It is a special connection that the baby’s grandmother or babysitter can’t have.

 - Breastfeeding can be a source of pride, a sign of maturity and responsibility in caring for a baby.

 - Breastfeeding can save money.
-Formula and bottle-feeding equipment costs can expensive.
+Formula and bottle-feeding equipment can expensive.

-- There is less time off work to take care of a sick baby or to take the baby to the doctor, and less money spent on medications.
+- There is less time off work to take care of a sick baby or to take the baby to the doctor and less money spent on medication.

 - Breastmilk does not stain clothing.